tleonardi/nanocompore/README.md

 # Installation

-IIdeally, before installation, create a clean python3 virtual environment to deploy the package, using virtualenvwrapper for example ([see tutorial](http://www.simononsoftware.com/virtualenv-tutorial-part-2/)).
+Ideally, before installation, create a clean python3 virtual environment to deploy the package, using virtualenvwrapper for example ([see tutorial](http://www.simononsoftware.com/virtualenv-tutorial-part-2/)).

 ## Dependencies